 3) Order dining table metal runners in parallel.

-So the foundation stone for the surface of the DIY dining table had been laid.
-But what about the legs of the table?
-I ordered them while I was still working on the wooden planks.
+So the foundation stone for the surface of the DIY dining table was laid.
+But what about the metal legs of the table?
+I made them while I was working on the wooden planks, commissioned or ordered.
 That saves a lot of time.
-The Internet is teeming with suppliers of metal runners for DIY furniture - but the prices vary greatly.
+You are guaranteed to find what you are looking for on the Internet.

 4) Screw together dining table wooden planks